Helping End Chronic Disease Through Empowering People to Heal Their Lives

 Human Growth Hormone (HGH) is a hormone that promotes growth and is necessary for growth from childhood into adulthood.
 HGH levels are high in children and then decrease with age, so adults have much less naturally-produced HGH (USADA, 2019).
 It indirectly helps to maintain, build and repair healthy tissue in the brain and other organs (USADA, 2019).

-Growth hormone is typically released at night and helps us repair broken down tissues.
+Human growth hormone is typically released at night and helps us repair broken down tissues.
 One of the reasons we have more tissue breakdown as we age is due to the natural decline of growth hormone.
 Replacing growth hormone through peptide therapy can help reduce the tissue damage that is naturally seen with the aging process.

 Increased physical fitness and regular training is the way to increase HGH production in adults and alter the reduced HGH response to exercise that happens with age (Lanfranco F, 2014).